magentabusiness/magentabusiness.github.io/docs/samples/raspberry/grove.md

 ## Data Visualization and Control

-To configure dashboard you should login into ThingsBoard environment.
+To configure dashboard you should login into IoT Hub environment.

 To proceed with this step, please download a [grove_seeed_studio.json](/docs/samples/raspberry/resources/grove_seeed_studio.json) file, which contains preconfigured dashboard for this script.
 Once logged in, open Dashboards, click on the plus button in the bottom right corner of the screen and select the "Import dashboard" icon.
 Select recently downloaded file of dashboard configuration.
 Now you must edit the alias of Grove widget you should do this by pressing on the pen icon.
 Select the Filter type parameter as "Single entity", set Type as "Device" and from the list of devices  - select your GROVE device.